nehabezawada/bpm/README.md

 - Demo video (see submission instructions)

 ## Submission
-- Push all code to GitHub
+- Pushed all code to GitHub
 - Include this README and the frontend README
 - Provide a demo video showing the system in action

----

-For any issues, please contact the project maintainer.